 I grew up in Dallas, Texas.
 I went to the University of Richmond in Virginia and worked at various jobs till deciding to get a Masters of Library Science at Texas Woman's University.
 I met Dusty while working for the Denver Public Library, and the Lord lead us to go into the ministry of Bible translation with Wycliffe.
 I enjoy the outdoors - hiking, and snow shoeing specifically when I'm able, and reading, writing, and having music on all the time.
-I sing with the church music team and lead a ladies' Bible study group.
+I sing with the church music team and lead a Moms in Prayer group for our kids' school.
 I have really enjoyed getting to know our neighbors and started a book club for neighborhood women, which has been a real blessing.
 I am also working part-time at the kids' high school as a librarian.

 Dusty grew up in Parker, Colorado, just south of Denver.
 After graduating from the University of Colorado with a degree in Civil Engineering, he practiced as a structural engineer with Merrick & Company and received his Professional Engineer license before transitioning vocationally to Bible translation in 2003.
 On our first furlough he finished his Masters Degree in Sociolinguistics - the study of how language, people, and society interact.
 Dusty enjoys sports, building projects, and the outdoors.
 He is always up for a game of golf, a hike, or a bike ride.
 The kids quickly learned to say "Go Rockies!" and "Go Buffs!" and his fantasy baseball team is the Pikes Peak Polyglots!
 He is also on the music team with our church playing guitar.
 Dusty works in his office here in the basement he finished a few years ago.

 Jackson Holt is our first "African-American!"
 He was born in Nairobi, Kenya on December 23rd, 2006.
-Jack will be in seventh grade for the 2019-20 school year, and his favorite subject in school is science.
-Jack recently joined the Boy Scouts and is now a Tenderfoot.
+Jack will be a sophomore for the 2022-2023 school year, and his favorite subject in school is science.
+Jack is enjoying being a Boy Scout, and has been Scouting for a few years.
 He likes reading, biking, camping, and games - both video games and board games.
 He plays on the tennis team at school in the fall, and lacrosse in the spring.
 His newest endeavor is skateboarding (with a helmet, thank you very much).
-He wants to be an engineer when he grows up, specifically an engineer of buildings with modern electricity.
+He wants to be an engineer when he grows up, specifically a structural engineer.

 Cooper Clement is our second "African-American" and was also born in Nairobi.
 His birthday is March 27th, 2011.
-Cooper will be in 3rd grade for the 2019-20 school year.
-He is an remarkable reader and won the award at school for both conscientiousness and wonder.
-He is a kid who loves tickles and books, cookies and playing outside.
-He is a big hugger and really likes riding his bicycle.
-He has recently joined the Cub Scouts and is now in the Bear Den.
-Cooper would like to be a video game tester when he grows up, and surely he'll drive a Mini Cooper.
+Cooper will be in the 6th grade for the 2022-23 school year.
+He is a remarkable reader and won the award at school for both conscientiousness and wonder.
+He is a kid who loves action, LEGO, games, friends, and playing outside.
+He is a big hugger and really likes making cookies.
+He is now a Boy Scout and enjoys learning outdoor things with the other boys in his troop.
+Cooper might like to be an engineer or an architect when he grows up.